divad4686/divad4686.github.io/_posts/2018-11-01-microservices.md

 ---
 Going from a monolith to a full microservices architecture is [not an easy task](https://segment.com/blog/goodbye-microservices/), and one of the hardest part is [breaking the database](https://www.youtube.com/watch?v=MrV0DqTqpFU), choosing which data should be moved out of the monolith, and what should stay in it.

 The new service will own data that previously belong to the original DB, but it will need to share some of it back to the monolith.
-Likewise the new service will also have dependencies on data that still belongs to the monolith.
+Likewise the new service will also have dependencies on data still belonging to the monolith.
 ![](https://drive.google.com/uc?export=view&id=1U3rx1NGYSclNu6I3yP_oJsyHqdO74p1X)

 In this post I will focus on the later problem, accessing monolith data required by the new service, but not owned by it.

 For example, in my current project we are creating a new Notifications service.
-Here we are moving all notification related tables to the new notifications domain database.
+We are moving all related tables to the new notifications database.
 But the new domain still have dependencies on data not owned by it.
-For example, we have the concept of favorite in our website and applications, this favorite help us decide who to send some of our notifications, but favorites data is not owned by the notifications domain.
+For example, we have the concept of favorite in our website and applications, which help us decide who to send some of our notifications, but favorites data is not owned by the notifications domain.
 ![](https://drive.google.com/uc?export=view&id=1B8B0fLVS3cCQl6-PyXFi7hDrD2h8Nra2)

-There are different ways to extract this type of data, they all have some pros and cons, some of them are generally better, but in the end it depends of your use case.
+There are different ways to extract this type of data, they all have some pros and cons, some of them are generally better, but in the end it depends on your use case.

 There are two main ways to access the data needed from the monolith, you can synchronously request the data when you need it, or you can store a copy of the data (a cache) in your local database, in this case you will have to apply a strategy to synchronize your local DB with the monolith DB.